 In the case of a company with nominating and other committees, compensation of directors and officers must be determined by the compensation committee.

-Regardless of governance structure, the aggregate annual compensation of directors (and officers, if applicable) must be disclosed in an annual business report, with a breakdown by inside directors and outside directors (and by officers, if applicable).
+Regardless of governance structure, the aggregate annual compensation of directors (and officers, if applicable) must be disclosed in an annual business report, with a breakdown by inside directors and outside directors (and by officers, if applicable) and by category of compensation.
 In addition, the list of directors (and officers, if applicable) who receive annual compensation of JPY100 million or more is disclosed with the respective amounts they receive in annual securities reports.